hamidahoderinwale/cursor-telemetry/README.md

 ### MCP Integration Details

+**Important**: MCP endpoints are disabled by default.
+Set `enable_mcp: true` in `config.json` to enable external data collection via MCP.
+When disabled, all MCP endpoints return HTTP 503 with a clear error message.
+Database mode (direct SQLite reads from Cursor's database files) is the current default and recommended approach.

 The **Model Context Protocol (MCP)** is a standardized interface for AI tool integrations.
 The companion service implements enhanced MCP server endpoints with comprehensive data capture and real-time streaming capabilities.
+This is an optional/future feature for users who prefer external data collection over direct database access.

 #### Enhanced MCP Endpoints